MicrosoftDocs/azure-devops-docs/docs/work/backlogs/bulk-modify-work-items.md

 Use bulk modify when you need to quickly make the same change to a number of work items.
 For example, you might want to change the priority of several bugs or reassign several tasks to the same team member.
 Use the web portal to quickly modify one or more fields for work items that will contain the same value.

 > [!TIP]
 > To add work items in bulk or update multiple fields with different values, use [Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).
-You can perform a bulk add of work items through the web portal.
+You can't perform a bulk add of work items through the web portal.

 With bulk modify, you can edit fields, add or remove tags, reassign work, or move work to a specific sprint.
 You can also use bulk modify to change the work item type or move work items to other team projects.
 The options available to you depend on the platform you work from and the permissions you've been granted.